Request for Comments:

 unicast server and expects a reply (mode 4) from that server.
 In anycast mode, the client sends a request (mode 3) to a designated

 local broadcast or multicast group address and expects a reply (mode 4) from one or more anycast servers.
-The client uses the first
+The client uses the

-any other server are ignored.
+or any other server are ignored.
 Other than the selection of address in the request, the operations of anycast and unicast clients are

 identical.
 Requests are normally sent at intervals from 64 s to 1024 s, depending on the frequency tolerance of the client clock and